Jones Soda: Mary Jones

 In 2022, Jones announced a cannabis-infused soda and candy brand, Mary Jones.
 The brand was to be rolled out in California as a test market starting April 1, and in other legalized states later.

 Non-beverage products

-Flavored lip balm

-In October 2004, Jones announced a licensing agreement with Lime Lite Marketing to create Jones flavored lip balm.
-The line features UV-A and UV-B protection, SPF 15, Aloe Vera, and Vitamin E. Available flavors include Green Apple, Fufu Berry, Orange & Cream, Strawberry Lime, Cream Soda, Bacon, and Blue Bubble Gum.

 Frozen soda pops

 In early 2005, Jones Soda entered the "frozen novelty" market with their Jones Frozen Soda Pops.
 They were available in Green Apple, Berry Lemonade, and Cherry soda flavors.
 The Jones Frozen Soda Pops were part of a three-year licensing agreement with Kroger, and are not currently available.

 Carbonated candy

 On October 19, 2005, a press statement was released in regards to Jones Soda's licensing agreement with Big Sky Brands to produce a soda "flavor booster" candy.
 At the time, they announced that the candy's three different flavors of "Jones Soda Carbonated Candy" would be Berry Lemonade, Fufu Berry, and Green Apple.
 The product was released in the United States in 2006.
 In 2007, the lineup was increased to six flavors, the three new flavors being Orange & Cream, Cream Soda, and M.F.
 Grape.

 Jones expanded its carbonated candy line further in 2006 to include "Jones Soda Energy Boosters", which contain Niacin, Vitamin B12, Taurine, and Vitamin B6.
 Marketing literature says, "1 tin of Jones Boosters = 3 Jones Energy Drinks".

 In 2007, Big Sky Brands announced a contest to incorporate 24 user-submitted photos of crazy, distorted sour face "cringes" onto a new labeling of "Jones Soda Carbonated Sours".
 They entered the market in 2008, initially in three flavors: Electric Lemonade, Limes with Orange, and Spiked Punch.